JorgWoehl/Constants/README.md

 Compatible: 1
 ```

-We have a match!
+That's a match!

 ## Background

-`Constants` was built by scientists for students and researchers in the sciences and engineering with a focus on simplicity and completeness.
+`Constants` was built by scientists for scientists and engineers with a focus on ease of use, accuracy, and completeness.

 The internationally recommended values of the basic constants and conversion factors of physics and chemistry are established by the Committee on Data of the International Science Council's [(CODATA) Task Group on Fundamental Physical Constants](https://codata.org/initiatives/data-science-and-stewardship/fundamental-physical-constants/).
-CODATA recommended values are adjusted in a four-year cycle and available on the [National Institute of Standards and Technology (NIST) website](https://physics.nist.gov/cuu/Constants/).
+CODATA recommended values are adjusted in a four-year cycle and available on the [National Institute of Standards and Technology (NIST) website](https://physics.nist.gov/constants).
+The 2022 CODATA recommended values were published on May 9, 2024 on the NIST website.

 For each adjustment since 1998, NIST provides an ASCII file of all values. `Constants.m` is generated automatically by scraping the data from these ASCII files to avoid copy & paste errors and guarantee accuracy.